FeverC0de/feverc0de.github.io/content/posts/My Thoughts.md

 Welcome to my blog!
 I will be updating this with coding projects.
+Thanks for viewing :)

 !![Image Description](/images/Pasted%20image%2020250312193955.png)